 For example: If in some meadow, I pluck a pretty flower and give it to you, it is yours, no longer mine (nor the meadow’s); by contrast, if in some field of imagination and thought, I find an interesting idea and show you to it, it is ours (without taking), an eternal object in the commons of mind.

-Property is naturally bound to the physical.
-By contrast, the abstract is naturally a commons.
+Property is naturally bound to the physical, while by contrast, the abstract is naturally a commons.
 We may think we create ideas but we find them.
-Finding ideas is often associated with great expense of time and energy spent in exploration, and the tendency for secrecy and compensation, but information space remains open and free, without security, without commodity.
+Finding ideas is often associated with great expense of time and energy spent in exploration, and the subsequent tendency for secrecy and compensation, but information space remains open and free, without security, without commodity.
 Ironically, it seems we consider information and idea as commodity and we peddle our maps, whether for commerce or for pride.

 I have not given you something that is mine (no more than a map to define), but the will to bring you somewhere that I have been, for you may look upon that which I have seen, with your own unique perspective/experience/perception, possibly to reveal to me, something of the real mystery between.